bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

     // Because the free function still needs a "this" reference (unlike Javascript which has a
     // floating `this`), we can't bind as `std::uint64_t do_method() = free_do_method`
-    std::uint64_t do_method() {
+    // Also can't do it because it's a syntax error; can only use `= 0` to indicate pure virtual. std::uint64_t do_method() {
         return free_do_method(this);
     }